ThourayaBchir/wireguard-config/Readme.md

 ## Description

-Simple scripts to configure a wireguard vpn server (Ubuntu 22.04) and to generate the config file of the clients.
+Scripts to configure a wireguard vpn server (Ubuntu 22.04) and to generate the config for the clients.

 1- Copy ad run the first script in the server